yash-0118/test_task/README.md

 # Laravel News Feed Project

-This Laravel project fetches news from an external API, implements search and sorting functionalities, and displays news with pagination.
+This Laravel project fetches news from an external API, implements search and sorting functionalities.

 ## Prerequisites